 Do I have to peel the skins?

-While almonds are easy to digest, the skins are not, which is why it's advised to remove the skins.
+While almonds are easy to digest, the skins contain phytic acid and other digestion-compromising constituents, which is why it's advised to both soak and remove the skins.

 If you are in a hurry, you can blend your milk with the skins on (or maybe half and half?), but for better digestion and a cleaner milk, remove them.